Lori Loughlin's daughter, Olivia Jade, comes under fire online over college-cheating scandal

 On her post for Direct Smile Club, @brihende wrote, "your smile may be straight but your family is crooked."
 Lori Loughlin had deleted her Instagram account by Tuesday afternoon, and Olivia Jade's sister, Bella, made her account private.

-On Olivia's most recent post, @starsrborn wrote, "Honestly the fact that you and your sister stole spots at USC from someone who worked hard in high school is beyond disgusting."
+On Olivia Jade's most recent post, @starsrborn wrote, "Honestly the fact that you and your sister stole spots at USC from someone who worked hard in high school is beyond disgusting."

-Before Olivia Jade disabled commenting on her posts, the remark received 3,840 likes.
+Before Olivia Jade disabled comments on her posts, the remark received 3,840 likes.